Stanisław Warszycki: Folklore

 Warszycki became a rather prominent character in many legends.
 Danków was said to have vast dungeons filled with treasures and in contemporary Poland there were stories that Warszycki sold his soul to the Devil to enlist his help in the construction of the fortifications.
 The Devil supposedly took him to hell before he died.

 His enemies also accused him of being cruel to his peasants; in Ogrodzienic he presumably constructed a 'cave of tortures'.
 Another story tells of how he became furious that his wife received a male guest, and suspecting them of an affair, blew up part of the castle.
 According to a variant of that story, he immured the unfaithful wife, before blowing up that part of the castle.
 Another just limits the penalty to public flagellation.
 An alternative reason for his cruelty against his wife is that she attempted to poison him.
 Yet another story describes his greedy side and how he promised his daughter, Barbara, a dowry and then gave her nothing out of greed and spite.
 Or, in yet another variant, he had nothing to give because his treasures mysteriously disappeared.
 Whether he hid them, or they were stolen, or the devil took them... who knows.

 Many of his former possessions have legends centered around him being a ghost.
-He haunts especially the Ogrodzienic and Olsztyn castles, with chains, black dogs, and various accessories (sources vary).
+He haunts especially the Ogrodzieniec and Olsztyn castles, with chains, black dogs, and various accessories (sources vary).

 On the other hand, there is a story about a great feast he once held for the poor people.
 He invited them to his castle in Pilica, ordered them to take a bath and gave them clean clothes.
 The source seems to indicate he also sponsored a charity in Pilica.
 To make matters more confusing, a female ghost immured in the castle is also rumored to appear at Pilica; her connection to Warszycki family is not known.

 There is at least one story connected to his son, Jan Kazimierz, telling he was an extreme womanizer and his first wife left him on the very day of their marriage.

 It is unknown if any of those stories bear much truth, they may also be connected to other members of his family, several of which also bore his name.

 At least one story gives the year 1697 for the event, thus it would most certainly be related to a later Stanisław Warszycki.
 This story tells how that Stanisław wanted to buy a certain village.
 When its owner refused, Stanisław invited him and held a series of feasts and festivals for the guests over the period of several weeks.
 When the other noble returned home, he discovered that Warzycki's people have moved the entire village to his lands.
 When he returned to complain, Warszycki paid him a good price but refused to return the villagers.